jcummings/Analyze-PermissionsState/README.md

 ### 🔗 How to Generate the Input Data

 1. **Navigate to SharePoint Advanced Management**
-   - Go to the Microsoft 365 Admin Center
+   - Go to the SharePoint Online Admin Center
    - Access SharePoint Advanced Management

 2. **Generate Site Permissions Report**